Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Properties of the Graph Diffusion Equation

 \\ ii) There exists $a \in \mathbb{R}_+$ such that Equation~\eqref{eq:diffusion} has a unique solution on $[0,a)$, which is moreover smooth. \end{lemma}

 \begin{proof} i) Equation~\eqref{eq:diffusion} is an autonomous system of $n$ ordinary differential equations on $M$.
 Indeed, for $\widetilde{f}(v_i,t) := p_i$, $i=1,\dots,n$, we find

 Therefore, if $\widetilde{f}$ solves~\eqref{eq:diffusion}, then we can define the curve $\gamma$ by~\eqref{eq:integral_curve}.
 Now, Equation~\eqref{eq:hel} implies that the derivative of $\gamma$ at $\zb p$ is given by~\eqref{eq:product_field}, so it is an integral curve of the above vector field.
-The other direction works by going backwards. \\ ii) If $\gamma$ is smooth, then also $\widetilde f$.
-The result now follows from part i) since integral curves of smooth vector fields that start at an arbitrary point and live for a positive amount of time always exist and are smooth~\cite[Prop.\ 9.2]{Lee2012}. \end{proof}
+The other direction works by going backward. \\ ii) If $\gamma$ is smooth, then also $\widetilde f$.
+The result now follows from part i) since integral curves of smooth vector fields that start at an arbitrary point and live for a positive amount of time always exist and are smooth~\citep[Prop.\ 9.2]{Lee2012}. \end{proof}

 Clearly, if $M$ has a cut locus, then $\Omega_G$ is not (geodesically) complete; when the integral curve hits the boundary, it stops.
-However, if the data is sufficiently localized, this cannot happen, as we show in this appendix.
+However, this cannot happen if the data is sufficiently localized, as shown in this appendix.

 In the following, a \emph{bounding ball of a graph} is the smallest closed geodesic ball that contains the features of the graph.
 It exists, for example, if the graph is contained in the maximal neighborhood $D_pM$ of some exponential $\exp_p$.
-A closed geodesic ball is convex if any two of its points can be connected by a unique geodesic that never leaves the ball.
-It is well known that sufficiently small geodesic balls are normal convex neighborhoods~\cite{Petersen2006}.
+We call a closed geodesic ball convex if it is a normal convex neighborhoods.
+It is well known that sufficiently small geodesic balls are zu convex~\citep{Petersen2006}.

 Now we can prove Theorem~\ref{thm:sln}, which says that the graph diffusion ``lives forever'' if the bounding ball of the initial features is convex.